 The only consulting detective in the world.

-An extensive list of successful cases available, except for those involving H.R.H.
+An extensive list of successful cases is available, except for those involving H.R.H.

 Research Assistant ’88-89